A small team that has grown over double in size in recent years, we are passionate about peace and reconciliation and

 Marketing and Network Engagement Manager

-I studied History and Theology at Durham University, where I also became involved in student journalism.
+I studied Liberal Arts at Durham University, where I also became involved in student journalism.
 By the time I graduated, my writing had been published in national newspapers.

-Yet in my brief time in the industry I saw and was part of newspapers preferring to exploit and amplify situations of conflict and tension rather than resolve them.
-After receiving a piece of good advice to "be wise in who you choose to bless", I quit the paper I was working for, evacuated journalism altogether, and am now working full time in reconciliation.
+Yet in my brief time in the industry I was part of a news industry that at times preferred to exploit situations of conflict rather than resolve them.
+After receiving a piece of good advice to "be wise in who you choose to bless", I quit the paper I was working for, evacuated journalism, and am now working full time in reconciliation.

 Having worked in the charity sector for 13 years, I joined the Rose Castle Foundation team in autumn 2019 to head up their fundraising income stream.